Zeugwerk/zkbuild-action/README.md

 ```

 * The initial parameter `name` sets the name of the (Visual Studio) solution that should be considered when building.
-* **(tba)** `repository` is an URL where missing references (i.e. `system_references`) should be downloaded from.
-The CI/CD server doesn't necessarily have all PLC dependencies
-  available and may need to download and install them first.
+* **(tba)** `repositories` is a list of URLs where missing references (i.e. `system_references`) should be downloaded from.
+The CI/CD server doesn't necessarily have all PLC dependencies available and may need to download and install them first.
 * What follows is the JSON dictionary `plcprojects` that describes how individual PLCs that are contained in the solution file should be handled
   * `name` has to match the PLC title as it is set in Visual Studio and TwinCAT XAE, respectively
   * `version` is the default version that is written to the PLC properties if no tags are available in the repository.
 If tags in the form x.y.z.w are available,